developer-journey/stewart-platform/tutorial/README.md

 ![Parts used in this step](control-bracket-assembly.png)

-Use six 15mm button head screws to attach the control rods to the three top platform brackets.
+Use six 15mm button head screws to attach the control rods to the three top platform brackets, placing a 3/16" thick spacer (3M lock nut) between the ball joint and the platform bracket (not shown in image).

 ![Control rods connected to top platform bracket](control-rod-bracket-assembly.png)